hyperledger/fabric/docs/source/build_network.rst

           the local path to the orderer's root cert, allowing us to verify the TLS handshake.

-This command returns a genesis block - ``<channel-ID.block>`` - which we will use to join the channel.
+This command returns a genesis block - ``<CHANNEL-NAME.block>`` - which we will use to join the channel.
 It contains the configuration information specified in ``channel.tx``  If you have not made any modifications to the default channel name, then the command will return you a proto titled ``mychannel.block``.